c---/ArduinoUSBLinker/README.md

    in series on this line as a general protective measure.

- * Finally use something like avrdude or KKmulticopter Flash Tool to flash over the serial port at 115200 baud using STK500v2 protocol.
+ * Finally use something like avrdude or KKmulticopter Flash Tool to flash over the serial port at 19200 baud using STK500v2 protocol.
 Look at the simonk Makefile for avrdude usage examples.

-Please look at the top of the source file for notes and more information.
+Known issues:
+  When applying power to the Arduino and the ESC at the same time the ESC will arm before we are able to set the signal pin HIGH.
+It will still work but be careful.
+Best is to connect and power the Arduino first then power up the ESC to ensure that it is held in the bootloader (there should be no beeps from the ESC).

+  Message sizes of more than 297 bytes (total) not not supported and will likely crash this software.
+The STK500 firmware is currently limited to 281 bytes so it is not an issue at this time.

+  Note that the default serial port rate is 19200 and this is separate from the servo wire signaling rate.
+Make sure your tools are using the same serial port rate.

+  Both the serial port baud rate and the signaling rate can be changed on the fly or stored in EEPROM, see below.

 Advanced usage: